DARK

 “But it’s my birthday.
 I don’t get a present on his birthday.”

-It didn’t matter.
+It didn’t matter, his mother would tell him later.
 Grant needed the attention.
 He didn’t have friends like Derek did.

 “He’s your only brother.
 You are the oldest.
 You have to look out for him,” she said.